James Hamilton (English Army officer): Marriage and children

 The king himself obtained for him the hand of Elizabeth, daughter of John Colepeper, 1st Baron Colepeper, one of the maids of honour to Mary, the Princess Royal.
-As the bride was a Protestant, he changed religion just before the marriage, which took place in 1661.
-His mother, a devout Catholic had in vain tried to dissuade him.
+As the bride was a Protestant, Hamilton changed religion just before the marriage, which took place in 1661.
+His mother, a devout Catholic, had in vain tried to dissuade him.

 James and Elizabeth had three sons: